 "Perhaps the number one takeaway from 2020 is that the world can change in an instant," said Shelly Eweka, CFP®, ChFC®, a Financial Planning Strategy Director at TIAA.

-As we enter a new year, Eweka believes it’s important to reflect on what you experienced in 2020 and the impact those experiences had on your life.
+As the economy reopens following more than a year of restrictions, Eweka believes it’s important to reflect on what you experienced last year and the impact those experiences had on your life.
 What has changed for your family, career or lifestyle?

 "Re-evaluating your goals and priorities is an important step for making sure you can continue to protect what’s most important to you," she said.
 "That includes reviewing your investment strategy, as well as the safeguards in place to protect your income, loved ones and property."

-While we don’t know what lies ahead, or how soon life will return to normal, these considerations are all part of the planning process, which is designed to help you navigate change in the months and years ahead.
+Since we can never know with certainty what lies ahead for the markets, economy or our own lives, these considerations are all part of the planning process, which is designed to help you navigate change in the months and years ahead.
 A key benefit of the planning process is the ability to stress test your strategy for extreme circumstances and events, like we saw in February and March 2020, when the S&P 500 fell 34%.

 "These events are built into the more than 500 trials we run when we create your plan," Eweka said.
 "That allows us to identify gaps or vulnerabilities in your planning and address them before events like this occur."